-If a participant does not discontinue all prior medications within 14 days or 5 half-lives of the first dose of study intervention, he/she may be included in the study if the investigator can rationalize that the specific use of a prior medication is not clinically relevant within the context of the study.
+If a participant does not discontinue all prior medications within 14 days or 5 half-lives of the first dose of study intervention (whichever is longer), they may be included in the study if the investigator can rationalize that the specific use of a prior medication is not clinically relevant within the context of the study.

-Concurrent use of any prescription or nonprescription medication, or concurrent vaccination, during the ongoing study (ie, intervention allocation) must first be discussed between the investigator and Sponsor prior to administration, unless appropriate medical care necessitates that therapy or vaccination should begin before the investigator and Sponsor can consult.
+Concurrent use of any prescription or nonprescription medication, or concurrent vaccination, during the ongoing study (ie, after intervention allocation) must first be discussed between the investigator and Sponsor prior to administration, unless appropriate medical care necessitates that therapy or vaccination should begin before the investigator and Sponsor can consult.
 The participant will be allowed to continue in the study if both the Sponsor and the investigator agree.

-Paracetamol/acetaminophen may be used for minor ailments without prior consultation with the Sponsor.
+Ibuprofen may be used for minor ailments without prior consultation with the Sponsor.
+Paracetamol/acetaminophen use for minor ailments requires consultation with the Sponsor.

-For Participants with Severe Renal Impairment:
+For Participants with Moderate Hepatic Impairment:

-Participants who are taking medications to treat general medical conditions and/or conditions associated with renal disease (e.g., hypertension, non-insulin dependent diabetes mellitus, hypercholesterolemia, hypo- or hyperthyroidism, gout, depression) will be allowed to participate in the study at the discretion of the Investigator and following consultation with the Sponsor Clinical Monitor.
-Subjects must be on a stable regimen for at least 1 month prior to study drug administration and is able to withhold the use within 4 hours prior to and 8 hours after study drug administration.
+Participants who are taking medications to treat general medical conditions and/or conditions associated with hepatic disease (e.g., hypertension, non-insulin dependent diabetes mellitus, hypercholesterolemia, hypo- or hyperthyroidism, gout, depression) will be allowed to participate in the study at the discretion of the Investigator and following consultation with the Sponsor Clinical Monitor.
+Participants must be on a stable regimen for at least 1 month prior to study drug administration and is able to withhold the use within 4 hours prior to and 8 hours after study drug administration.
 Any exceptions to this must first be discussed between the Investigator and Sponsor.
-Examples of types of medications that would be allowed include (but are not limited to) the following: